bahrmichael/spacetraders-apis/README.md

 The result is cached for 30 seconds.

 ### GET Market for Good at Location

+This returns pretty much the same information as [the original market API](https://api.spacetraders.io/#api-marketplace-marketplace).

 Endpoint to get the latest market information of a good in a particular location.